Monday, December 25, 2023

 While there are going to be new vespoid forms and mutations, there are also going to be a variety of other types of enemy introduced through this supplement.
 Some are riffs on other types of toys (both the Creepy Crawlers and Easy Bake Oven were put forth by folks who supported the Kickstarter), but you're likely to also find those cheap, space-age looking robots, along with some unsettling military experiments that may have slipped the leash, and escaped from the laboratories of the various Federation nations.

-EDIT: Threat Assessments is now live on DTRPG!
+EDIT: Threat Assessments and Medals of Honor are both now live on DTRPG!

 What Could Be Next?